 How to do:

 - To begin, sit in a comfortable position where your spine is straight and your stomach is not constricted.
-Some options include: (1) An upright position, such as easy posture (Sukhasana), (2) In Hero Pose (Veerasana) sitting with his knees bent and high heels under his thighs, (3) Sit on a chair with feet on the floor
+Some options include: (1) An upright position, such as Easy posture (Sukhasana), (2) In Hero Pose (Virasana) sitting with his knees bent and high heels under his thighs, (3) Sit on a chair with feet on the floor

 - Place your hands on your knees, palms down.